Taiizor/Fragile/Features.md

 - Support for custom metadata extensions
 - Easy addition of new algorithms and methods
 - Pluggable component system for different implementations
-- Provider-based architecture for compression, encryption, and verification
+- Provider-based architecture for compression, encryption and verification

 ### Native AOT Support